 Day Chairs: Kathy Chiverton, (Lead), Bill Clarkson, Mitchell Hopson, Henry Perezalonso

 The retreat is an opportunity for class members to get to know one another on a more personal level and beyond the traditional boundaries of communication.
 Team building exercises focus on fundamental team development skills, empowerment, and the creation of synergy and trust among the class participants.

 Participants should wear comfortable clothing and shoes.

-Day Chairs: Henry Perezalonzo (lead), Kathy Chiverton, and Paige Meyer
+Day Chairs: Ann Lucena (lead), David Behring, Sumita Bhandari, Kathy Chiverton, and Paige Meyer

 This session presents an overview of local government and its relationship to other governmental bodies.
 Students receive first-hand experience in civic leadership by campaigning and running for public office in a mock city council election.
 Opportunities are provided throughout the day to interact with current and former public office holders as well as public service administrators.
 One of the goals of the program, and this session, in particular, is to familiarize the class with methods of effecting change through the governmental process.
 The class also elects its class council members, mayor and vice mayor during this class.

 Day Chairs: Newell Arnerich, Kathy Chiverton, Robert Combs, Andy Li